hmlkao/provider-jfrog-artifactory/UPGRADE.md

 1. Create `ClusterProviderConfig` with the same configuration as you have in the current `ProviderConfig`
 2. Change `spec.providerConfigRef.kind` of all resources from `ProviderConfig` to `ClusterProviderConfig`
+3. Upgrade the provider to the `v0.9.1` version
-3. Remove all `providerconfigusages.artifactory.jfrog.m.crossplane.io` resources
+4. Remove all `providerconfigusages.artifactory.jfrog.m.crossplane.io` resources
-4. Remove all `providerconfigs.artifactory.jfrog.m.crossplane.io` resources
+5. Remove all `providerconfigs.artifactory.jfrog.m.crossplane.io` resources

+    If is `ProviderConfig` not removed, check `ProviderConfigUsages` again.

-5. Remove CRD `providerconfigusages.artifactory.jfrog.m.crossplane.io`
+6. Remove CRD `providerconfigusages.artifactory.jfrog.m.crossplane.io`

     ```shell
     kubectl delete crd providerconfigusages.artifactory.jfrog.m.crossplane.io
     ```

-6. Remove CRD `providerconfigs.artifactory.jfrog.m.crossplane.io`
+7. Remove CRD `providerconfigs.artifactory.jfrog.m.crossplane.io`

     ```shell
     kubectl delete crd providerconfigs.artifactory.jfrog.m.crossplane.io
     ```

-7. Upgrade the provider to the `v0.9.1` version
-8. Check if is the provider healthy
+8. Check if is the provider healthy (may take up to 5 minutes)

     ```shell
     kubectl get providers provider-jfrog-artifactory
     ```

+9. Edit some resource which was already in cluster and check if was the change applied properly
-9. Create some resource using this provider to ensure it works properly
+10. Create some resource using this provider to ensure it works properly

 ## `v0.9.0`